intj-t/intj-t/README.md

 <a href="https://www.investopedia.com/how-to-refinance-a-second-home-7487004">How to Refinance a Second Home</a>

 I'm inheriting a home when my father starts a trust I want to buy a second home.
 And get a jumbo loan and pay it off with a market bond.
 My family had 2 large homes before my moms heart attack in 1986, she lived until 1996.
+I wwnt to Sullins Acedemy boading school.
+Skipped the first grade, Graduated Catholic School, Graduated High School, Graduated Prep School and have 98 bachelor of science credits in Computer Science at UVa Wise.
 I was unaware of Sony Extra Sensory Perception in 2001 and was dianognosed with schizoaffective disorder.
 I thought a NBC broadcaster was talking to me when it was realy Sony ESP.
 I have a Normal MRI.
-I have old heritage
+I have old heritage.

 <a href="https://www.independent.co.uk/news/world/sony-senses-a-market-in-esp-1577154.html">Sony senses a market in ESP</a>